talorlik/ldap-2fa-on-k8s/application/PRD-DOMAIN.md

 }
 ```

-If the domain is registered elsewhere, point the registrar’s NS records at
+If the domain is registered elsewhere, point the registrar's NS records at
 `aws_route53_zone.talo_ldap.name_servers`.

----

 ## 2. ACM certificate with DNS validation